LIMUNIMI/ASMD/README.md

 datasets by simply add their names as argument.
 If you do this, their ground truth will not be added to the final archive, thus, remember to backup the previous one and to merge the archives.

+## Generate misaligned data

+If you want, you can generate misaligned data by rerunning `conversion_gt` script.
+First, after having created the ground-truth, run `alignment_stats`, which collects data about the script with real non-aligned scores and saves stats in a pickled file in this directory.
+Then, run `conversion_gt` again: it will load the pickled file and will generate misaligned data by using the same deviation distribution of the available non-aligned data.

+Note that misaligned data should be annotated as `2` in the `ground_truth` value of the dataset description (see [datasets.json](#datasetsjson) ), otherwise no misaligned value will be added to the `non_aligned` field.